cs-shubham-morankar/connector-alloy-itsm/docs/AlloyITSMConnectorDoc.md

 Connector Version: 1.0.0

+Contributor: amey-spryiq

 Authored By: Fortinet

-Contributor: amey-spryiq

 Certified: No

 ## Installing the connector

 <p>Use the <strong>Connector Store</strong> to install the connector.
-For the detailed procedure to install a connector, click <a href="https://docs.fortinet.com/document/fortisoar/0.0.0/installing-a-connector/1/installing-a-connector" target="_top">here</a>.<br>You can also use the following <code>yum</code> command to install connectors from an SSH session:</p>
+For the detailed procedure to install a connector, click <a href="https://docs.fortinet.com/document/fortisoar/0.0.0/installing-a-connector/1/installing-a-connector" target="_top">here</a>.<br>You can also use the following <code>yum</code> command user to install connectors from an SSH session:</p>

 ```
 sudo yum install cyops-connector-alloy-itsm